-Learn with video lectures recorded from live courses.
+Learn with expert-led, 7-hour video courses captured directly from ACP’s live offerings in 2023.
 Content spans timely topics in internal medicine.

 Keep current with these dynamic, on-demand multimedia sessions applicable to your daily patient care.
 Earn CME and MOC credit.

 Expert clinician-educators provide the opportunity to understand the principles of diagnosis and management of common clinical issues encountered in the management of patients in the intensive care unit.
 Particular attention is placed on the recognition of disease process, acute management of critical illness, and prevention of complications in the critically ill adult patient.

 This extensive collection of compelling virtual lectures will cover:

 - common disorders and diseases encountered in the intensive care unit.

 - diagnostic techniques used in the management of the critically ill adult.

 - recommendations for the management of common critical illnesses encountered in the intensive care unit and strategies for preventing complications of critical illness.